 Software and digital tools used by designers are continually changing, and this introductory level course aims to foster good practices for learning techniques and skills and a capacity to reflect on the power of representation.
-A considerable portion of learning will take place in the student's own time, using online tutorials to master basic software skills which will then be assessed and contribute towards on-going progressive and in-class assignments.
-By taking on the role of both designer (gift-giver) and client (gift-receiver), students will gain an understanding of how designed artefacts can both represent and misrepresent concepts (in 2D and 3D) and how software can both liberate and restrict creative and collaborative processes.
+A portion of learning will take place in the student's own time, using online tutorials to master and practise basic software skills which will then be assessed and used to contribute towards on-going progressive and in-class assignments.
+By exploring visual literacies, a better understanding and appreciation for the means by which others visually communicate ideas and information can increase awareness and inform the development of one's own visual media pieces.
+Additionally, students will gain an understanding of how designed artefacts can both represent and misrepresent concepts.
 Time management, file management and self-motivated learning and troubleshooting will be emphasised to support ongoing studies.